annette-p/wedding-freelancer-platform-frontend/README.md

 ## Testing

-Refer to the attach for step-by-step instructions for the following fields below:
+Refer to the [attach](docs/testing_manual.pdf) for step-by-step instructions for the following fields below:

 * Search and Filter
-* Create account and profile
+* Account registration and profile creation
 * Login
+* Manage Profile
-* Update profile
+  * Update profile and portfolio
   * Change password
   * Delete account
 * Submit feedback form

+### Test Sample Data

+Please use the sample data prepared in this [document](docs/sample_test_data.pdf) to perform testing.

 ## Future development features